sciabarrado/porting-spring-angular/tutorial.md

 ​
 ## Step 1: run the app locally

-Let's start first building the application locally.
-Fork the [original application](https://github.com/zhulinn/SpringBoot-Angular7-Online-Shopping-Store) in your repository.
+Let's start building the application locally, forking the [original application](https://github.com/zhulinn/SpringBoot-Angular7-Online-Shopping-Store) in your repository.

-I dit and then I cloned it locally as follows:
+Once we forked it, we cloned the source locally as follows:

 ```
 git clone https://github.com/sciabarrado/SpringBoot-Angular7-Online-Shopping-Store
 ```

-The application has a frontend and a backend like many other built as a Single Page Applicaton with an API server.

-Let's first build and run the backend.
+The architectue of the application is a Single Page Applicaton connecting to a RESTful API server.
+Let's run it, first building and launching the backend, with the following commands:

-The backend is a Java application developed with the [Spring Framework](https://spring.io/) framework that uses for storage a [PostgresSQL](https://www.postgresql.org/) database.

-You can build an launch the backend with the following commands:

 ```
 cd backend